Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

     * `keep`: `"true"` if the installer should be kept after running (for future uninstallation, as an example).
 If omitted or set to any other value, the installer will be deleted after running.
 See [`vc-redist14`](https://github.com/lukesampson/scoop/blob/master/bucket/vc-redist14.json) for an example.
 This option will be ignored when used in an `uninstaller` directive.
 * `pre_install` | `post_install` : A string or array of strings of the commands to executed before or after an application is installed.
 (Available variables: `$dir`, `$version` many more (_check the `lib/install` script_))
 * `license`: The software license for the program.
 For well-known licenses, this will be a string like "MIT" or "GPL2".
 For custom licenses, this should be the URL of the license.
-* `msi` *(deprecated)*: Settings for running an MSI installer<br>
-**This property is deprecated and support will be removed in a future version of Scoop.** *The new method is to treat .msi files just like a .zip and extract the files from it without running the full install.
-You can use the new method simply by not including this `msi` property in your manifest.*
-    * `code` *required*: the product code GUID for the MSI installer
-    * `silent`: should normally be `true` to try to install without popups and UAC prompts
 * `notes`: A string with a message to be displayed after installing the app.
 * `checkver`: App maintainers and developers can use the [bin/checkver](https://github.com/lukesampson/scoop/blob/master/bin/checkver.ps1) tool to check for updated versions of apps.
 The **optional** `checkver` property in a manifest is a regular expression that can be used to match the current stable version of an app from the app's homepage.
 For an example, see the [go](https://github.com/lukesampson/scoop/blob/master/bucket/go.json) manifest.
 If the homepage doesn't have a reliable indication of the current version, you can also specify a different URL to check—for an example see the [ruby](https://github.com/lukesampson/scoop/blob/master/bucket/ruby.json) manifest.
 * `autoupdate`: Definition of how the manifest can be updated automatically.
 [App Manifest Autoupdate Documentation](App-Manifest-Autoupdate)

+### Deprecated Options

+* `msi` *(deprecated)*: Settings for running an MSI installer<br>
+**This property is deprecated and support will be removed in a future version of Scoop.** *The new method is to treat .msi files just like a .zip and extract the files from it without running the full install.
+You can use the new method simply by not including this `msi` property in your manifest.*
+    * `code` *required*: the product code GUID for the MSI installer
+    * `silent`: should normally be `true` to try to install without popups and UAC prompts